kenakofer/binary-font/README.md

 ## Binary Font
-A smart font for hexadecimal and binary numeric tranparency.
+A smart font for hexadecimal and binary numeric transparency.

 ## TODO
 - Add way to type in decimal
-- Remove leading 0s in hex
 - Shift glyphs right to center better.
 - decimal and repeating points with 0 width
 - Better test page and README
-- Better stylization, maybe hide the numerals in the hex digits?
-    - Should be easier to handwrite
 - Repeating decimal notation design
 - See how it works in latex
 - Calculator/converter from decimal
 - 0x and 0b?